Handrail: Adult requirements

 Top of gripping surfaces of handrails shall be between 34 and 38 in vertically above walking surfaces, stair nosings, and ramp surfaces.
 Handrails shall be at a consistent height above walking surfaces, stair nosings, and ramp surfaces.

 Child recommendation

 When children are the principal users in a building or facility (e.g., elementary schools), a second set of handrails at an appropriate height can assist them and aid in preventing accidents.
 A maximum height of 28 in measured to the top of the gripping surface from the ramp surface or stair nosing is recommended for handrails designed for children.
 Sufficient vertical clearance between upper and lower handrails, 9 in minimum, should be provided to help prevent entrapment.

 Types of handrails

-Handrails are available in several different varieties including wooden/timber, stainless steel or aluminium.
-Some varieties are more hard wearing than others, and the cost can vary depending on the style you choose.
-You can also choose various fixings to allow for a more modern/sleek look.
+Handrails are available in several different varieties including wooden/timber, stainless steel, brass, or aluminium.
+Some varieties are more hard-wearing than others, and the cost can vary depending on the style.